dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1325: Children develop identities from their experiences.
+### T1325: Children develop their identities as they mature.

 |Support|
 |---|